nicercode/nicercode.github.io/source/git/why.md

-1. **You noticed that your code is doing odd things now and didn't used to.** Look at and run a version from the last known good code and try to work out what changed (after this, you should write a unit test -- in a couple of weeks).
+1. **You noticed that your code is doing odd things now and didn't used to.** Look at and run a version from the last known good code and try to work out what changed (after this, you should write a unit test -- we'll cover this in a couple of weeks).

 2. **You deleted some code and want to get it back.**  This has a less obvious, but much more common (and perhaps more important) advantage;